AkimoA/RedPill-2025/README.md

 Scroll down to the bottom and click allow RedPill.saver to open anyway Go back to Screen Saver in System Settings, and select Redpill as the screensaver Click on "Open Anyway" when the alert pops up again

+the ultimate goal would be to rewrite it in Swift / Metal

 Red Pill is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by